N-Wouda/Urban-Waste-Collection/README.md

 You may pass the `--help` option to learn more about program usage.
 Some programs depend on data available in a `data/` directory.
-This data is not made available via the GitHub repository.
+This data is not made available via the GitHub repository, since we do not own it.

 ## How to cite